-In 2015, the Georgia Beekeepers Association and the University of Georgia Honey Bee Lab, joined forces to form the Georgia Prison Beekeeping Program.
-It first began at Smith State, a maximum-security prison, where the first class of 15 students were certified through the Georgia Master Beekeeping Program.
+In 2015, the Georgia Beekeepers Association and the University of Georgia Honey Bee Lab (now UGA Bee Program) joined forces to form the Georgia Prison Beekeeping Program.
+It first began at Smith State, a maximum-security prison, where the first class of 15 students was certified through the Georgia Master Beekeeping Program.
 Since then, the program has expanded into eight prisons with well over 100 participating and certified inmates.

 If you would like to volunteer or donate to the prison program, please contact Julia Mahood, Georgia Prison Program Coordinator at email@example.com